JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters.rst

 - :code:`is_not_in`: filter applied only to observations for which the condition variable is set to a value not belonging to the given blacklist.
 - :code:`any_bit_set_of`: filter applied only to observations for which the condition variable is an integer with at least one of the bits with specified indices set.
 - :code:`any_bit_unset_of`: filter applied only to observations for which the condition variable is an integer with at least one of the bits with specified indices unset (i.e. zero).
+- :code:`matches_regex`: filter applied only to observations for which the condition variable is a string that matches the specified regular expression or an integer whose decimal representation matches that expression.
+The regular expression should conform to the ECMAScript syntax described at http://www.cplusplus.com/reference/regex/ECMAScript.
+- :code:`matches_wildcard`: filter applied only to observations for which the condition variable is a string that matches the specified wildcard pattern or an integer whose decimal representation matches that pattern.
+The following wildcards are recognized: :code:`*` (matching any number of characters, including zero) and :code:`?` (matching any single character).
+- :code:`matches_any_wildcard`: filter applied only to observations for which the condition variable is a string that matches at least one of the specified wildcard patterns, or an integer whose decimal representation matches at least one of these patterns.
+The same wildcards are recognized as for :code:`matches_wildcard`.

 The elements of both whitelists and blacklists can be strings, non-negative integers or ranges of non-negative integers.
 It is not necessary to put any value after the colon following :code:`is_defined` and :code:`is_not_defined`.
 Bits are numbered from zero starting from the least significant bit.